flippipe/flippipe.github.io/content/posts/2021-12-30-drawio-auto-generate-images.md

 ---
-title: "Drawio - Auto Generate Images"
+title: "draw.io - Auto Generate Images"
 date: 2021-12-30T21:20:30Z
-draft: true
+draft: false
-description: "I got a new work to do, and envolves creating diagrams in DrawIO.
+summary: "I got a new assignment to do and envolves creating diagrams with draw.io.
 As the diagrams will be used in documentation and exposed in GitHub, I need updated images automatically."
+description: "I got a new assignment to do and envolves creating diagrams with draw.io.
+As the diagrams will be used in documentation and exposed in GitHub, I need updated images automatically."
-tags: ["git"]
+tags: ["git", "draw.io"]
 ---

 # TLDR

-Combining [snaps]() with [electron apps]() do not mix well.
+Application in [snaps](https://en.wikipedia.org/wiki/Snap_(package_manager)) running script to call other [electron](https://www.electronjs.org/docs/latest) snapped application do not mix well.

-[Final solution](#solution), use old tools like [incrond](https://github.com/ar-/incron) to captures the changes in the diagrams to auto generate the files.
+[Final solution](#solution-1), was use old tools like [incrond](https://github.com/ar-/incron) to captures the changes in the diagrams to auto generate the files.

 # Story

 ## 💡

+My first thought was to create a GitHub Action to generate these files, but [actions-drawio](https://github.com/marketplace/actions/actions-drawio) is based in code it is [archived](https://github.com/languitar/drawio-batch), because drawio-desktop already [supports](https://j2r2b.github.io/2019/08/06/drawio-cli.html) command line interface to export to image formats.

 Some time ago, skimming [git](https://git-scm.com/book/en/v2) documentation I saw references for hooks and this time, was a good time to try it out.
-Each time I commit a new diagram, it will auto generate a new file.
+Each time I commit a new diagram, it will auto generate a new image.

-drawio-desktop already [supports](https://j2r2b.github.io/2019/08/06/drawio-cli.html) command line interface to do it, it could not to be to difficult to do a simple script to do this task... and... oh god! how I was wrong.
+It could not to be to difficult to do a simple script to do this task... and... oh god! how wrong I was.

-## Hurdle ❶ - Snap Confinement and drawio-desktop
+## Hurdle ① - Snap Confinement and drawio-desktop

 [Snap Confinement](https://snapcraft.io/blog/demystifying-snap-confinement) is good for the security of our computers, but, it expects users have their files in the default locations, and, almost all my files are not where it expect to be.